 Since completing my first apartment syndication (raising money from private investors to purchase 100+ unit multifamily buildings) a little over threes ago, I’ve completed an additional six deals.
-Currently, my company controls over $100,000,000 in assets (1,438 units in total).
+Currently, my company controls over $175,000,000 in assets.

 After completing each deal, I took inventory on the valuable lessons I learned and made sure that I applied any solutions or outcomes moving forward in order to ensure that each subsequent deal went smoother and was more efficient than the last.

-In total, I have learned and applied 15 invaluable lessons to my syndication process that I can attribute to my continuing success.
+In total, I have learned and applied 16 invaluable lessons to my syndication process, which I can attribute to my continued success.

 From my first deal, which was a 168-unit in Cincinnati, OH, and my second deal, which was a 250-unit building in Houston, TX, I had my first two main takeaways: